spamdalfz/e-commerce-back-end/README.md

    Follow the instructions provided to install Node.js on your local machine.
 4. Open your terminal and navigate to the root directory of the application.
 5. Install the required dependencies by running `npm install`, this will install all the necessary packages and libraries required for the application to run.
-6. Create a `.env` file in the root directory of the application by running the command `touch .env`.
-This file will contain sensitive information such as passwords, so be sure to keep it secure.
+6. Create a .env file in the root directory of the application and provide your database credentials.
+Example:
-7. In the .env file, add the following lines, replacing 'your_password' with the password for your MySQL login.

 ```
-DB_HOST='localhost'
-DB_USER='root'
-DB_PASSWORD='your_password'
-DB_NAME='employee_db'
+DB_USER='your_mysql_username'
+DB_PASSWORD='your_mysql_password'
+DB_NAME='ecommerce_db'
 ```

 8. Log in to the MySQL server by running the command `mysql -u root -p` and entering your password when prompted.